Sam Dylan Finch is a writer and coach working at the intersection of Culture, Wellness, & digital media.

 newly published

-3 Questions to Heal Your Fawn Trauma Response
+3 Questions to Heal Your Fawn Response